 – EVENT INVITATION –

 Yesterday was a good day.
 It was a moment where I awoke from the depths of exhaustion and into the light.
-No I’m not high or sleep deprived but it was reality check that I got yesterday when I attended the Cosmopolitan Self Made Summit with my friend Katie (who I’d dragged along obvs).
+No I’m not high or sleep deprived but it was reality check that I got yesterday when I attended the Cosmopolitan Self Made Summit with my friend Katie (who I’d dragged along with promises of free booze).

-I have to be honest with you now.
+Now I have to be honest with you.
 I had fallen off the blogger wagon.
 The past few weeks have flown by and I have been so busy that blogging took a big step back.
-I got my recent break from the blog and all things social media, which was great.
+I got to take a well deserved break from the blog and all things social media, which was great.
 But when I came back, I was playing catch up.

 From having scheduled posts and blog promotion in advance, taking product photos and applying for blog opportunities, I found myself desperately writing a blog post on the day it was due to go up.
 It was driving me insane because I couldn’t perfect these posts for fear of missing that 7pm deadline.